sarahmjk/my-first-led-strip-experiment/tutorial.md

 This will initialize the ``||variables: strip||`` variable so that you can changes its properties (like its colors).

 Make sure that the DigitalPin is set to ``P0`` and the number of LEDs is set to ``30``.
-#### ~ tutorialhint
-The DigitalPin should be set to the pin name of the pin that you plugged the LED strip into.
-Makes sure they match!

 ```blocks
 let strip = neopixel.create(DigitalPin.P0, 30, NeoPixelMode.RGB)

 ```

+The DigitalPin should be set to the pin name of the pin that you plugged the LED strip into.
+Makes sure they match!

 ## Step 2: Set the color to Red
 Next, Let's add to the ``||basic: forever||`` block.
 Go to the Neopixels drawer and find the